Church of Scotland: Abortion

-The Church of Scotland is anti-abortion, stating that it should be allowed "only on grounds that the continuance of the pregnancy would involve serious risk to the life or grave injury to the health, whether physical or mental, of the pregnant woman."
+The Church of Scotland took an anti-abortion stance on the past, stating that it should be allowed "only on grounds that the continuance of the pregnancy would involve serious risk to the life or grave injury to the health, whether physical or mental, of the pregnant woman."
+The Church of Scotland more recently has taken a neutral stance on abortion, acknowledging the variety of viewpoints within the church's membership: "In the absence of a recent or specific view [on abortion] expressed by the General Assembly there is likely to be a broad diversity of opinion within the membership of the Church of Scotland."